23 November 2011Grand Union, Birmingham

 The Pavilion draws on a curatorial approach to existing material, which is use to construct spatial presentations of material to problematize artistic production and its relationship to Capitalism.
 This material is often found video and images, text and archive material, presented using existing spatial practices to create exhibition spaces.
 By using existing modes of presentation.
 Employing a critical gaze to be exploring the space of cultural production as much as the products of culture, and examine the agents of this immaterial and intellectual production.

-The Pavilion will present a specially curated film program:
+The Pavilion presented a specially curated film program:

 Harun Farocki, Arbeiter verlassen die Fabrik (Workers Leaving the Factory), 1995